-Disabilities or Special Needs:
+Disabilities and Special Needs:

-Students with disabilities or special needs (academic or otherwise) are encouraged to contact the instructor and Disability Support Services.
+contact the instructor and Disability Support Services.

 Title IX:

 Dakota College at Bottineau (DCB) faculty are committed to helping create a safe learning environment for all students and for the College as a whole.
 Please be aware that all DCB employees (other than those designated as confidential resources such as advocates, counselors, clergy and healthcare providers) are required to report information about such discrimination and harassment to the College Title IX Coordinator.
 This means that if a student tells a faculty member about a situation of sexual harassment or sexual violence, or other related misconduct, the faculty member must share that information with the College's Title IX Coordinator.
 Students wishing to speak to a confidential employee who does not have this reporting responsibility can find a list of resources on the DCB Title IX webpage.